railsadminteam/rails_admin/README.md

 RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.

+## In this fork
+* Collapsing of parent sections in the sidebar navigation
+* addex @loop_index to the list index

 ## Features
 * CRUD any data with ease
 * Custom actions